The Holocaust in German-occupied Serbia: Collaborationist role

 To assist in the fight against the growing Partisan-led resistance in Serbia, the German military set up an entirely subservient, collaborationist administration, with limited power, under Milan Nedić.
 While the Germans fully directed the Holocaust in Serbia, and carried out the mass-killing of Jews, collaborationist forces assisted in a number of ways.
 At German command the quisling Special Police registered Jews, and enforced Nazi regulations, like wearing of yellow stars.
 Later the German military performed mass round-ups of Jews to take them to concentration camps, but relied on quisling forces to find and capture Jews who managed to elude the round-ups.
 Thus from 1942 to 1944 collaborationist forces captured and turned over at least 455 Jews to the Germans.
 Some Jews who hid in the countryside were killed and robbed by Chetniks.

 The Germans and collaborationists jointly ran the Banjica concentration camp, where among the 23,697 recorded inmates, 688 were Jews.
 The Gestapo killed 382 of these Jews in Banjica, taking the rest to other concentration camps.
-Collaborationists, particularly members of the fascist Zbor, carried out anti-Semitic propaganda, while Chetnik propaganda claimed that the Partisan resistance consisted of Jews.
-Following the Nazi extermination of most Serbian Jews, a Nedić collaborationist document noted that "owing to the occupier, we have freed ourselves of Jews, and it is now up to us to rid ourselves of other immoral elements standing in the way of Serbia’s spiritual and national unity".
+Collaborationists, particularly members of the fascist Zbor, carried out antisemitic propaganda, while Chetnik propaganda claimed that the Partisan resistance consisted of Jews.
+Following the Nazi extermination of most Serbian Jews, a Nedić collaborationist document noted that "owing to the occupier, we have freed ourselves of Jews, and it is now up to us to rid ourselves of other immoral elements standing in the way of Serbia's spiritual and national unity".

 The Germans placed the Banat region under the control of local, German-minority collaborationists.
 These performed the first mass round-ups of Serbian Jews, sending local Jews to German concentration camps near Belgrade, where they were among the first to be killed by German forces.